railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_module.rst

    single: module; base_module_record

 Start by installing the module :mod:`base_module_record` in the usual way.
-Then start recording your actions using the menu :menuselection:`Administration --> Modules Management --> Modules Recording --> Start Recording`.
+Then start recording your actions using the menu :menuselection:`Administration --> Customization --> Module Creation --> Module Recorder --> Start Recording`.
 Manually make all your configuration changes through the user interface as you would normally (such as menu management, dashboard assignments, screen configuration, new reports, and access rights management – details of some of these possibilities are described later in this chapter).
+To stop module recording use the menu :menuselection:`Administration --> Customization --> Module Creation --> Module Recorder --> Stop Recording`.

-Once you've done all this, go to the menu :menuselection:`Administration --> Modules Management --> Modules Recording --> Save Recorded Module`.
+Once you've done all this, go to the menu :menuselection:`Administration --> Customization --> Module Creation --> Module Recorder -->  Save Recorded Module`.

 .. index::
    single: module; base_module_publish